-Head of Global Entities Solutions for the Americas
+Head of Global Entity Solutions for the Americas

 Corporate legal teams can face several obstacles when it comes to digital transformation.
 But setting goals and finding the right partners can kickstart the process, bringing real savings.

 Digital transformation has been around for decades, but it has only recently become a top priority for senior executives.
 The Covid-19 pandemic, which forced many businesses and organisations to streamline or close, accelerated awareness by as much as seven years, according to a recent study by McKinsey & Company.